-Meditation consists mainly of achieving a state of relaxation and tranquility in which our body, mind and spirit are in tune and all concentration and energy is focused on oneself, regardless of any stimulus from the outside world.
+Meditation consists mainly of achieving a state of relaxation and tranquility in which our body, mind, and spirit are in tune and all concentration and energy are focused on oneself, regardless of any stimulus from the outside world.

 Each human being is a world and, in effect, meditation allows us to discover that inner world, as extensive and diverse as the outer world, but at the same time more calm and personal.

 One of the main benefits of meditation is the possibility of knowing oneself, or rather, knowing oneself more deeply, accessing sensations, both physical and emotional, that creates a much stronger bond with the inner self, thus obtaining a better emotional intelligence, a balance in character and a greater understanding of the objectives and motivations that move us daily.

 We might meditate because we want peace in our life.

 All kinds of expectations may arise in your mind.
 You may experience peace, but most of the time it will not be so, why?
 The problem is not the meditator.
 At first, there may be a sense of calm and peace.
 But after a while your mind will seem even worse than before.
 It is important to maintain the continuity of the practice.
 Regardless of whether your mind seems better or worse than before, you should continue the practice and it will improve.
 It’s like washing clothes or dishes.
 If you wash them regularly, it won’t be difficult.
 But if not, it will be very difficult to clean them.

 The reason why our mind seems to get worse after a while of meditating is that emotional problems begin to arise.